 Second, allocate a much greater proportion of your compensation budget to people who have great success and long tenure.
 Sales commissions at SAN start at 25 percent and reach up to 50 percent, with equity kicking in along the way.
 “It’s key to be clear about compensation from the start of an employee’s relationship with the company,” says Stocker.

-FOR IMMEDIATE RELEASE: Keith Sims, President of Integrity Resource Management – A member of the Sanford Rose Associates® network of offices, Featured in Newsweek, Gen Z Is Having 'Midlife Crisis' Plano, TX 12/23/2024 By: [...]
+FOR IMMEDIATE RELEASE: President of SANINC – A member of the Sanford Rose Associates® network of offices, Mark Stocker, Featured in Metal Center News, Personnel Management - How to Keep ‘Em Plano, TX 12/12/2025 [...]